gumaerc-testorg/15.871-fall-2013/content/pages/syllabus.md

 The required text is:
 Sterman, J. _Business Dynamics: Systems Thinking and Modeling for a Complex World_.
 McGraw-Hill / Irwin, 2000.
 ISBN: 9780072389159.

 There are additional required readings.
-Articles and case studies as assigned will be listed in the [Readings]({{< baseurl >}}/pages/readings) section.
+Articles and case studies as assigned will be listed in the {{< resource_link d95607c9-ffe7-0176-0022-8040194db1cf "Readings" >}} section.
 Additional readings will be handed out on an occasional basis.

 Modeling Software
 -----------------